What is Western Veterinary Medicine?

 An animal’s ability to mask pain is amazing and frustrating all at once.
 Fortunately, we have ways of looking at the inside of the body via bloodwork and microscopes.
 After all, your pet’s health on the inside is just as important as the outside!

 Our pharmacy has a large selection of pharmaceuticals.
 When possible, we believe in the convenience of leaving your appointment with your prescription in hand.
 We can write prescriptions when needed, however.

 Radiology & Ultrasound

-High-quality radiographs are a vital step in ensuring an accurate diagnosis.
+High-quality radiographs (X-rays) are a vital step in ensuring an accurate diagnosis.
 We do radiographs on-site and results are available immediately.
-Radiography, or X-rays, help evaluate your pet’s musculoskeletal, cardiovascular, respiratory, gastrointestinal, reproductive and urinary systems.
+Radiography helps evaluate your pet’s musculoskeletal, cardiovascular, respiratory, gastrointestinal, reproductive and urinary systems.

 Ultrasonography is a non-invasive technique used to obtain a three-dimensional image by using sound waves.
 With that, we can visualize the heart, liver, spleen, kidneys, stomach, intestines, pancreas, adrenal glands and bladder.
-Ultrasound is also helpful with pregnancy exams, tendon evaluation, fluid collection, and biopsies.
+Ultrasound is also helpful for pregnancy exams, tendon evaluation, fluid collection, and biopsies.

 Our goal is to ensure the safest, most efficient, pain-free procedures for your pet.
 Our surgical suite is equipped with a heated surgery table, advanced sterilization techniques, ECG and oxygen saturation monitor, intra-operative fluid delivery, and post-operative pain management.